BitGo/advanced-wallets/README.md

 npm start
 ```

-#### 3. Test the Connection
+#### 3. Test Connection

-For testing, you can use the server's IP address or `localhost` if running locally.
+For testing, you can use the IP address of the server  or `localhost` if you're running it locally.
 In production deployments, configure your DNS or load balancer to point to the appropriate servers.

 ```bash
 # Test Advanced Wallet Manager (replace localhost with your server IP/hostname)